Corema album

-Corema album, the Portuguese crowberry (Portuguese: camarinha; Spanish: camarina; Galician: camariña), is a species of flowering plant in the family Ericaceae endemic to the Iberian Peninsula and the Azores, where it may be considered a different species.
-Its white berries have been consumed by people in the Iberian Peninsula since the Islamic period.
+Corema album, the Portuguese crowberry (Portuguese: camarinha; Galician: camariña); Spanish: camarina; French: camarine, is a species of flowering plant in the family Ericaceae endemic to the Iberian Peninsula, Aquitaine, and the Azores (sub-species), where it may also be considered a different species.
+Its white berries are known to have been consumed by people in the Iberian Peninsula at least since the Middle-Ages.
 The only other species of the same genus is Corema conradii, found in North America.

 Description

 Corema album is a dioecious, perennial shrub with numerous branches, usually between 30–75 mm tall, which can reach 1 m both in stature and width.
 Male plants are more upright and female have shorter and more procumbent branches.
 The leaves are in whorls of three or four, with short petioles which tend to lie against the stem.
 They are 8–10 mm long x 1 mm wide and are covered with sessile glands when young.
 Roots are thick and spreading, similar to other members of the Ericaceae.

 Despite being dioecious, some plants from the southwest of the Peninsula have some hermaphrodite inflorescences paired with male inflorescences, though the fruits originated by hermaphrodite flowers have a tendency to be underdeveloped.
 Fruits appear in the middle of the branch as the terminal bud continues to grow.
 Female flowers are smaller than the male flowers.
 The fruits are white or pink-white, berry-like drupes, 5–8 mm in diameter with 2 to 9 pyrenes.

-Fruits are edible and are completely white when ripe, with a strong skin.
-It is considered to be mildly acidic with a lemony flavour.
+Fruits are edible and completely white when ripe, with a hardy skin.The taste is mildly acidic with a lemony flavour.

-Corema album has its growth fase from late February to July but grow most in late spring.
-It flowers mostly from January to April and the fruit ripens in June–July in the south and August–September in the north and remain on the plant until October through December.
-It is thought to live between 25 and 35 years long.
+Corema album growth phase occurs from late February to July, with incidence on the late spring.
+It flowers mostly from January to April and the fruit ripens in June–July in the south, and August–September in the north, remaining on the plant until October through December.
+This plant genus is believed to live for a period between 25 and 35 years.